This collection has access restrictions. For details, please see the restrictions.

 Undated letters and fragments are arranged by writer when the writer could be identified.
 When individual writers cannot be identified or when there are only a few letters from each individual but a considerable number from a family, letters are grouped by family.

 Chiefly letters headed Annandale, Beaumont, and Flat Rock.
 In 1848, when she was twenty-four years old, Mary Barnwell Elliott married Andrew Johnstone.
-A widower with a half-grown son named William, Johnstone was a prosperous rice planter of Annandale near Georgetown, South Carolina.
+A widower with a half-grown son named William, Johnstone was a wealthy rice planter of Annandale near Georgetown, South Carolina.
 Like the Elliotts, he also owned a summer home, called Beaumont, at Flat Rock, North Carolina.
-The Johnstones' six children were all born before the start of the Civil War: Elliott (born 1849), Ann (1851-1869), Frances ("Fannie" or "Fan," born 1853), Mary ("Mamie," born 1855), Emmaline ("Emma," born 1857), and Edith (born 1858).
-In 1864, Andrew Johnstone offered dinner to three deserters who returned the favor by murdering him at his Flat Rock home.
+The Johnstones' six children were all born before the start of the American Civil War: Elliott (born 1849), Ann (1851-1869), Frances ("Fannie" or "Fan," born 1853), Mary ("Mamie," born 1855), Emmaline ("Emma," born 1857), and Edith (born 1858).
+In 1864, Andrew Johnstone was murdered by three deserters at his Flat Rock home.
 Mary's letters for this period detail family activities, difficulties caused by war, and problems of supporting and educating her children after her husband's death.
 In 1868, Mary moved to Baltimore to work at Edgeworth, a boarding school for girls.

 Letters written from Baltimore or the homes of Mary's daughters.
 From 1868 until her retirement in 1885, Mary Johnstone worked at Edgeworth School for Young Ladies at No. 64 Mount Vernon Place in Baltimore.
 Much of her correspondence for this period was composed at that address.
 After her retirement she moved into the Baltimore home of her daughter Emma, where she lived until her death in 1900.
 A few letters for this period also originated from Brookland, the Pennsylvania home of her daughter Fannie Johnstone Dent.
 Mary apparently wrote her mother and sister Emily weekly accounts of her activities and freely expressed her low opinion of Northerners, especially those residing in Baltimore.